WebOrigami/docs/src/eg/intro.md

 Hello, THERE.
 Hello, THERE.
 ```

+`eg` lets you use the shell as a basic JavaScript console, so you can invoke and compose functions in any combination without having to write permanent code.
+This can be useful when you're experimenting, testing, or need to do one-off operations from the shell.

 ## Read files with `eg`

-You can use `eg` to feed files to your JavaScript functions without you having to write code to deal with files.
-When you reference a file in an expression, `eg` loads its contents from the local graph (the current folder).
-At that point it can feed the file contents to a function you specify.
+You can easily feed a file to a JavaScript function:

 ```console
 $ eg sample.txt